 - A reduction in ruminating and getting caught up in old habitual mind patterns that reactivate downward mood spirals.

-- It helps us become intimately aware of the workings of mind and assists the cultivation of more self-compassion and self-regulation.
+- Enhanced awareness of the workings of mind and the cultivation of greater self-compassion and self-regulation.

 What proof is there really that it works?

 Scientific research now established that the mind is more "plastic" than we originally assumed.
 By "plastic" we mean capable of transformation.
 Finding suggests that many qualities we regarded as relatively fixed, are now best regarded as the product of skills that can be enhanced through training.

 Other Neuroscientists, using brain scans (see Sara Lazar's Ted Talk under resources section), have documented and shown that meditation actually changes the size of key regions of our brains, improving our memory and making us more compassionate, less reactive and more resilient under stress.

 These studies reveal that due to the brain's plasticity engaging in a mental training such as mindfulness meditation, can offer many benefits which positively impact on overall well-being.
 With just 8 weeks of practice, it is possible to become more compassionate,accepting, resourceful and calm.